 The good news is that there is help available from the Federal Emergency Management Agency (FEMA) and other organizations.
 We have updated this resource to help people file a FEMA claim to help put their lives back in order.

 FEMA Disaster Assistance

-FEMA disaster assistance is not intended to restore your damaged property to its condition before the disaster, it is only meant to help people with critical expenses that cannot be covered in other ways.
-This is why homeowners insurance and flood insurance are so important.
-Click here for more types of insurance homeowners should buy.
+FEMA disaster assistance is not intended to restore your damaged property to its condition before the disaster.
+It is only meant to help people with critical expenses that cannot be covered in other ways.

 Types of FEMA Housing Needs Assistance

 FEMA offers people in disaster areas different types of housing assistance to help them through the disaster.
-The types of assistance include Temporary Housing, Repairs, Replacement, and Permanent Housing Construction.
+Examples of assistance include Temporary Housing, Repairs, Replacement, and Permanent Housing Construction.